69th Siege Battery, Royal Garrison Artillery: Nieuport

-On 17 June the battery was pulled out of the line, leaving its guns in position and taking over those of 118th Siege Bty.
-The gunners rested and overhauled these guns until 3 July when they moved to Oostduinkerke on the Belgian coast to join 22nd HAG with Fourth Army.
-The BEF's next operation was the Flanders Offensive, aiming to break through at Ypres with a follow-up attack along the coast supported by amphibious landings (Operation Hush), for which Fourth Army had assembled round Nieuport.
-The guns began registering on targets on 9 July; next day British preparations were disrupted by a German spoiling attack.
-Over the following weeks the British batteries exchanged CB fire with their German opposite numbers with aircraft spotting for the guns: on 22 July 69th Siege Bty had a gun temporarily put out of action by a concentration of 11-inch shells, and next day had one gun totally destroyed.
-This continued, with occasional spells at rest camps, until 15 November when the battery was pulled out.
+On 17 June, the battery was pulled out of the line, leaving its guns in position and taking over those of the 118th Siege Battery.
+The gunners rested and overhauled these guns until 3 July, when they moved to Oostduinkerke on the Belgian coast to join the 22nd HAG with the Fourth Army.
+The BEF's next operation was the Flanders Offensive, aiming to break through at Ypres with a follow-up attack along the coast supported by amphibious landings (Operation Hush), for which the Fourth Army had assembled around Nieuport.
+The guns began registering on targets on 9 July; the next day, British preparations were disrupted by a German spoiling attack.
+Over the following weeks, the British batteries exchanged counter-battery (CB) fire with their German counterparts, with aircraft spotting for the guns.
+On 22 July, the 69th Siege Battery had a gun temporarily put out of action by a concentration of 11-inch shells, and the next day, had one gun totally destroyed.
+This continued, with occasional spells at rest camps, until 15 November, when the battery was pulled out.

 Major Cyril Scholefield took over command of the battery on 31 August.
-He was a Regular officer, who had been commissioned into the RGA just before the outbreak of war.
-Despite the static warfare, the battery's chain of command was frequently changed: to 45th HAG on 3 September, to 36th HAG on 6 October while in rest camp, and then to 15th HAG with XIX Corps Heavy Artillery under the Belgian Army (after Fourth Army HQ left) from 9 October to 26 November 1917.
+He was a Regular officer who had been commissioned into the RGA just before the outbreak of war.
+Despite the static warfare, the battery's chain of command was frequently changed: to the 45th HAG on 3 September, to the 36th HAG on 6 October while in rest camp, and then to the 15th HAG with XIX Corps Heavy Artillery under the Belgian Army (after the Fourth Army HQ left) from 9 October to 26 November 1917.